luismcsoul/the-sustainable-republic/README.md

 37. This tax would be then be transferred to the customer via a taxation on the "livecycle assessment" (an improved/more detailed alternative to the 'food miles').

-38. Recreational drugs like smartphones, alcohol, cigarretes, sugar and cannabis are legal and taxed in a way that is sustainable and proportionate to the health system/managing the implications of its usage.
+38. Recreational drugs like smartphones ('social networks/gaming platforms), alcohol, cigarretes, sugar and cannabis are legal and taxed in a way that is sustainable and proportionate to the health system/managing the implications of its usage.

 39. Fines: traffic fines, like speeding and other traffic violations and court fines, must be calculated based on the salary of the violator.